gnjardim/economy_tracking_covid/README.md

 - `code/0_pre_processing.R` prepares data for reports.

 ### Shiny app
-- `/tmp` contains all files needed for running the app.
+- `shiny/data` contains all files needed for running the app.
-- `app.R` contains the ui and server code.
+- `shiny/app.R` contains the ui and server code.